A stringent regulatory framework for the protection of living organisms

 The UCA, member of the capacity certificate issuance committees

-The Union of Aquarium Curators (UCA) is recognized as a key player in professional and regulatory expertise.
-As such, it participates in committees responsible for reviewing and issuing capacity certificates, which are essential for activities related to the holding and public display of aquatic species.
+The Union of Aquarium Curators (UCA) is recognized as a leading player in the field of professional and regulatory expertise.
+As such, it participates in the commissions responsible for reviewing and issuing certificates of competence, which are essential for carrying out activities related to the keeping and display of aquatic species.

 Its presence within these bodies ensures a rigorous evaluation of candidates' skills, in line with the scientific, technical, and ethical requirements of the sector.
 The UCA provides field expertise, based on the professional practices of aquariums, and contributes to the harmonization of evaluation criteria at the national level.